-Although the maximum tax rate for individuals is 45%, the maximum tax rate applicable to the band in which the taxable income of A for the tax period falls is 18%.
-Assuming that there is no carried forward assessed loss from the preceding tax period, the tax rate of 18% must be applied to the shortfall of R150 000.
+Although the maximum tax rate for natural persons is 45%, the maximum tax rate applicable to the band in which the taxable income of A for the tax period falls is 18%.
+Section 222(5) also requires that in the determination of the applicable tax rate any assessed loss or any other benefits brought forward from a preceding tax period must be ignored, therefore, the tax rate of 18% must be applied to the shortfall of R150 000.
 The highest applicable penalty percentage, assumed in this scenario to be 25%, must be applied to the shortfall in tax to determine the understatement penalty.16